In order to run a successful business, you need to know:

 Modern business intelligence (BI) shines a light on past and current performance, calling attention to bottlenecks and unearthing risks while highlighting opportunities to delight customers, innovate products and services, and boost revenue growth.
 But what exactly is business intelligence, and how does it work?

 Business intelligence can be tough to conceptualize in the abstract, so let’s take a look at how it’s used day-to-day.

 Before the first newsletter goes out, they’ll set goals for open, response, click, bounce, and unsubscribe rates.
-Business intelligence allows them to track these metrics in real time and experiment with different strategies to improve their KPIs week over week.
+Business intelligence allows your marketing team to track these metrics in real time and experiment with different strategies to improve their KPIs week over week.
 They can also use these metrics in coordination with other sales data to calculate the ROI of their efforts.